BlobbyBob/PtraceObfuscator/README.md

 # PtraceObfuscator

 An x86-64 ELF obfuscator based on hiding the control flow using the ptrace interface.
+An advanced description is available in the [paper](paper.pdf) in this repo.

 ## How to use